What Does a Medicaid Planning Attorney Do?

 - How Medicaid fits into incapacity planning and appointing a power of attorney (POA) for your financial and health care decisions

-These consultations allow you to get legal advice and consider if you need legal help addressing issues related to your social security benefits and payment.
+Some elder law and Medicaid planning lawyers provide free initial consultations.
+These consultations allow you to get legal advice and consider if you need legal help addressing issues related to your Social Security benefits and payments.

-Look for an elder law attorney in the Super Lawyers directory for legal help with elder abuse issues.
+Once you have met with a Medicaid planning attorney and get answers to your questions, you can begin an attorney-client relationship.
+Look for an elder law attorney in the Super Lawyers directory for legal help with Medicaid planning and other elder law issues.

 What do I do next?